stki9539/Calorie-Website/README.md

 **Motivation:**
 To provide user with an easier way to keep track of calories consumed throughout the day.
 Helpful for user who just want to maintain or get to that healthy weight.
-Also perfect for athlete's who need to consume fix amount of calories daily to maintain their physique.
+Also perfect for athletes who need to consume fix amount of calories daily to maintain their physique.

 **Risks:**
 No experience with database or website design.
 All members are beginners and learning for the first time.
-All members are willing to take the extra time and effort to learn needed skill to help design a website that we would be proud to present.
-Members are willing to research or read materials that are widely available.
+All members are willing to take the extra time and effort to learn needed skill to help design a website that they would be proud of.
+Members are willing to research or read materials that are widely available to make this project possible.
 Team will be using github for version control.

 **List of requirements:**